 Mount the device and connect the antenna.
 Consider using the outdoor antenna when installing the GX GSM in a closed metal enclosure.

-Connect the GX GSM to the Venus device with the supplied USB cable.
+Connect the GX GSM to the GX-device with the supplied USB cable.
 Use a USB hub if all USB sockets are already in use.

 Connect DC power supply (8 to 70 VDC).
 A 1.4M wire is included, with M10 lugs and an inline fuse.